Knowledge collapse and the epistemic commons

 We might ask: “Which bytes did you contribute to GPT4?

-5 Organisational knowledge dynamics
+5 Organizational knowledge dynamics

 There is a theory of career moats — unique value propositions only I have, which make me unsackable.
 I’m quite fond of Cedric Chin’s writing on this theme, which is often about developing valuable skills.
-But he, and organisational literature generally, acknowledges there are other ways of ensuring unsackability that are less pro-social — for example, gaining power over resources, becoming a gatekeeper, or using opaque decision-making.
+But he, and organizational literature generally, acknowledges there are other ways of ensuring unsackability that are less pro-social — for example, gaining power over resources, becoming a gatekeeper, or using opaque decision-making.

-Both these strategies co-exist in organisations, but I think it’s likely that LLMs, by automating skills and knowledge, tilt incentives towards the latter.
-In that scenario, it’s rational for us to worry less about how well we use our skills and command of open (e.g. scientific, technical) knowledge to be effective, and instead to focus on how we can privatise or sequester secret knowledge that we control exclusively if we want to show a value-add to the organisation.
+Both these strategies co-exist in organizations, but I think it’s likely that LLMs, by automating skills and knowledge, tilt incentives towards the latter.
+In that scenario, it’s rational for us to worry less about how well we use our skills and command of open (e.g. scientific, technical) knowledge to be effective, and instead to focus on how we can privatise or sequester secret knowledge that we control exclusively if we want to show a value-add to the organization.

-How would that shape an organisation, especially a scientific employer?
-Longer term, I’d expect to see a shift (in terms both of who is promoted and how staff personally spend time) from skill development and collaboration, towards resource control, competition, and privatisation: less scientific publication, less open documentation of processes, less time doing research and more time doing funding applications, more processes involving service desk tickets to speak to an expert whose knowledge resides in documents we cannot see.
+How would that shape an organization, especially a scientific employer?
+Longer term, I’d expect to see a shift (in terms both of who is promoted and how staff personally spend time) from skill development and collaboration, towards resource control, competition, and privatization: less scientific publication, less open documentation of processes, less time doing research and more time doing funding applications, more processes involving service desk tickets to speak to an expert whose knowledge resides in documents we cannot see.

 6 Synthetic data, model collapse, and the feedback loop